+Who's Right?
 Conflicts often turn into showdowns about who's right (or wrong).
 Yet, truth is, we're both right ... partially.
 In other words, productive conflict isn't about who's right, but about figuring out how to get to a resolution as a couple.

+What's Important?
 Mutual understanding shifts emphasis from who's right to resolution and respect.
-While understanding isn't the same as agreeing, it requires that we suspend judgment.
-We can increase understanding by (1) accepting spouses are different from us, (2) getting curious about those differences, & (3) allowing goodwill to guide us.
-Ask:
+While understanding isn't the same as agreeing, it requires that we suspend judgement.
+We can increase understanding by:

-What's important to you about that?
-To be understood, explain, It's important to me because ........
+- In order to be understood, explain, It's important to me because ...... (persistent problem/s).

 We can limit perpetual issues by avoiding triggers, and reducing conflict when it arises.